 close to God.
 The Bible says this is how we resist Satan and he will flee.
 The Devil runs

-you go.
 "Therefore submit to God.
 Resist the devil and he will flee from you"

 5. OCCUPATION -- Give no place or vacancy to

 the Devil.
 With Satan departed, fill the void with God.
 Let righteousness be the standard

 rule and behavior.
 Provide no pocket of rebellion, corruption or immorality in which Satan

 can find refuge to rebuild his influence or strength.
 The scripture says to not "give

 6. FORTIFICATION -- Clothe yourself with God's armor.
 Take upon you daily, the full array of God's spiritual equipment that you may maintain battle-ready status.
 With the shield of faith, the sword of the Spirit (God's Word) and the other links of armor (Eph.
 6:13-17), you will be ready to resist any satanic assault, and will be ready to engage the strongholds in others.
 "Put on the whole armor of God, that you may be able to stand against the wiles of the devil" (Ephesians 6:11).